qzhongmun/REACT_MEMO/README.md

 ```

 2. Usecallback
+   The useCallback is used to memoize functions.
-   Let child component to rerender efficiently,input object will not break memo effect.
+   Let child component to rerender efficiently, input object will not break memo effect.

 ```
 import React, { useState,useCallback} from "react";